Shellfish: Religious dietary restrictions

 The Torah forbids the consumption of shellfish (i.e. the only permitted seafood is fish with fins and scales), in the books of Leviticus and Deuteronomy.
-Jews (of all religious traditions) who fully observe the dietary laws thus do not eat shellfish, neither do Seventh-day Adventists, who also follow Jewish dietary law.
+Jews (of all religious traditions) who observe the dietary laws thus do not eat shellfish, neither do Seventh-day Adventists, who also follow Jewish dietary law.

 Shia Islamic schools of thought vary on whether (and which types of) shellfish may be acceptable.
 Sunni Muslims, except Hanafis, view them as halal.

 Allergy

-Approximately 1% of the population is estimated to suffer from shellfish allergy, which is more common in teenage and adult life than very early childhood.
+Roughly 1% of the population is estimated to suffer from shellfish allergy, which is more common in teenage and adult life than early childhood.

 There is some evidence that shellfish intolerance exists in an unknown proportion of the population.
-The symptoms of this do not include the immune and respiratory symptoms of an allergic reaction, such as hives, hyperventilation, or anaphylaxis, but do involve gastrointestinal distress, such as nausea, abdominal cramps, and diarrhea.
+The symptoms of this do not include the immune and respiratory symptoms of an allergic reaction, such as hives, hyperventilation, or anaphylaxis, but do involve gastrointestinal distress, like nausea, abdominal cramps, and diarrhea.
 Similar symptoms can come from foodborne illness or as part of a toxic effect.

 Toxic content

 Some shellfish, such as whelk, contain arsenic.
 A sample of whelk was found to have a total content of arsenic at 15.42 mg/kg of which 1% is inorganic arsenic.

 Shellfish caught in Alaska can cause paralytic shellfish poisoning (PSP).
-PSP is caused by toxins, namely saxitoxin, released by dinoflagellates, a type of protista (also considered algae), which are extremely poisonous (1000 times more potent than cyanide) and can lead to death by paralyzing the breathing muscles.
+PSP is caused by toxins, namely saxitoxin, released by dinoflagellates, a type of protista (also considered algae), which are extremely poisonous (1,000 times more potent than cyanide) and can lead to death by paralyzing the breathing muscles.
 Due to warming oceans, algae blooms have become more widespread, thereby increasing the likelihood of intoxications of various types.